bcsroop/secret-sunar/README.md

 	...
 ]
 ```
 Each participant won't be allowed to pick themselves, and they can also name one person they want to exclude from their pick of the hat.
 This is setup in a way so that participants don't end up picking their partners (yes this program is biased towards couples - sorry!).
-Just make sure the names don't have typos, and that any named exclusions are spelled correct and correspond to a participant's name!
+Just make sure the names don't have typos, and that any named exclusions are spelled correctly and correspond to a participant's name!

 Create your participants, a messaging client and the secret sunar program:
 ```